Bharathsampat/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS

-# EXP 1: Simulation of Logic gates,Adders and Subractors.
+# EXP 1: Simulation of Logic gates,Adders and Subractors

 Date: